rVSaxena/RL-CarGameAI/README.md

 # RL-CarGameAI-v1
 A Reinforcement Learning car game AI

-This is a Deep Neural Network based Reinforcement Learning program that successfully plays game_v1.
+This is a Deep Neural Network based Reinforcement Learning program that successfully a car game called game_v1.

 ## The game:
 A staggeringly simple physics game where a point unit mass is to be navigated on a course.